eeko-kon/pyOpenMS_UmetaFlow/README.md

     brew install wget

-### Step 3: Retrieve files and executables
+### Step 3: Retrieve files (optional) and executables (not optional)

-#### Get input data from zenodo (only for testing the workflow with the example dataset) or simply transfer your own data under the directory "data/raw/"
+#### Get example data from zenodo (only for testing the workflow with the example dataset) or simply transfer your own data under the directory "data/raw/"

     (cd data && wget https://zenodo.org/record/5511115/files/raw.zip && unzip *.zip -d raw)